SarahRoseLives/NickGate/README.md

 ## 🛠️ Notes for Developers

-We use environment variables `$NICK` and `$PASS` to store login credentials in memory so they can be passed on to other scripts easily.
+We use environment variables `$NICK` and `$PASS` to store login credentials in memory so they can be passed on to other scripts easily, additionally we set the variable `$REAL_IP` containg the IP address of the connecting client even when behind a proxy such as haproxy or sshl.

 With the force command functionality, you're able to run a script of your choosing—this could be `weechat`, `irssi`, `tinyirc`, or something more custom.